-As per standard critical note, Pickpocket is, obviously, “inspired” by Fyodor Dostoyevsky’s Crime and Punishment.
+As per standard critical note, Pickpocket is obviously “inspired” by Fyodor Dostoyevsky’s Crime and Punishment.
 A man commits forbidden acts, gets caught, and goes to prison, where his suffering is ameliorated by the steadfast love of a good woman.

 But Pickpocket’s central character, Michel (played by the Uruguayan nonactor Martin LaSalle), with his watery, feebly asserted version of Raskolnikov’s Nietzscheanism, is merely a petty thief, conspicuously lacking the will to monstrosity of Dostoyevsky’s ax murderer.
 His crimes never rise above the level of common, small-time transgression.
-They are only enlarged to epic scale by his neurasthenic imagination.
+They are enlarged to epic scale only by his neurasthenic imagination.
 His decision to tempt exposure and shame on a daily basis is a difficult one, but not because he wonders, terrified like Raskolnikov, whether he’s truly capable of it.
 It isn’t monstrous to steal.
 Often it is necessary, and its drastic punishment is more wicked than the crime.
-Les Misérables, after all, is about a man implacably hounded by the law for stealing a loaf of bread.
+Les mise?rables, after all, is about a man implacably hounded by the law for stealing a loaf of bread.

 True, Michel could get a job.
 But stealing has a specific psychosexual meaning for him, beyond fulfilling the simple need to eat.
-Michel is like a man who knows he can cop an orgasm if he manages to be in the right place at the right time, and rubs against the right partner.
+Michel is like a man who knows he can cop an orgasm if he manages to be in the right place at the right time and rubs up against the right partner.
 His fears are more logistical than spiritual, and also function as aphrodisiacs.

 The erotic center of Pickpocket is not Michel’s growing love for Jeanne, the young woman neighbor looking after his mother.
 Indeed, the shrewdly chosen visage of Marika Green emits expressions of overdrawn humility and neurotic dutifulness.
 If she wishes to “save” Michel, whose disjointedly angular beauty so closely resembles that of Egon Schiele, this may be the effusion of saintly purity, but if you ignore the austerity of Bresson’s cinematography, you can also assume that she wants to save Michel for herself, to secure an attractive breadwinner for her fatherless children, “redeeming” him for a future life of dreary convention.